OldBot-Tibia-Bot/OldBot-Docs/cavebot/functions/getsetting.md

 Returns the setting value upon success, or `-1` otherwise.

-?> To know what is the setting path of the option you want to check, you must open the script JSON file in any text editor(I recommend *Sublime Text*) and follow its structure.
+?> To know what is the setting path of the option you want to check, you must open the script JSON file in any text editor(I recommend [Sublime Text](https://www.sublimetext.com/)) and follow its structure.

-If I want to check if the **player on screen** alert is disabled, I open the script JSON file and see this:
+For example, if I want to check if the **player on screen** alert is disabled, I open the script JSON file and see this:

 ![](../../_media/cavebot/functions/getsetting_example.png)